-Figure 1: Diagram of smart metering systems
+Figure 1: Overview of smart metering

 Smart metering scenarios

-Meter reading collection
+Scenario I: regularly scheduled remote meter reading

-These scenarios describe procedures that meter readings obtained by sensor nodes are collected by metering operators.
+This scenario describes procedures that meter reading data, obtained every scheduled time by smart meter, are delivered to smart metering operators.

-Scenario I: Regularly scheduled remote metering

-Smart meters are scheduled to measure meter readings and transfer the meter readings to a metering operator.
+Smart meters may be scheduled to obtain meter reading data and transfer them to a smart metering operator.

-According to the schedule, smart meters start to measure the amount of energy consumption.
+According to the schedule, smart meters measure the amount of energy consumption and obtain meter reading data from electric appliances.

-The obtained meter readings are delivered from the meters to a metering operator.
+The obtained meter reading data are delivered from the smart meters to a smart metering operator.